Pasdeau/PhD_thesis/README.md

 If you are new to LaTeX, some training courses dedicated to PhD thesis are offered by Sorbonne Université.
 They are listed in [ADUM](https://adum.fr/) in the training courses section.

 Also, it is common practice to print several hard copies of your thesis for the *rapporteurs* to read, and for the time of your defense.

-## Contact

-To correct or to update any information, feel free to send an email to <conseil-doctorants@lip6.fr>.
-It would be helpful for everybody.

 ## References